matthieugomez/statar/README.md

 stataR
 ======

-A tentative package for Stata users built on `data.table` for less intuitive commands.
-This is a beta version.
-Variable arguments accept character vectors and wildcards.
-They can be negated with "-"
+A tentative beta package for Stata users built on `data.table`.
+The goal is to code common Stata idioms in R when they're harder to do in `data.table`.

 ````R
 # eset for commands that modify dataset in place.
 Abbreviations for command names are allowed.